 Electrostatic Confinement – confine ions using electrostatic field

 Since there aren’t any possibilities for chain reactions to occur, it’s easier to control and stop them than fission reactions.
 This is why people are trying to tap into this source rather than using fission reactions.
 Along with the fact that it can produce virtually an abundant source of fuel with very little and easily available fuel, it also has almost no nuclear waste!

-Unfortunately, there is no possibility of harnessing this energy in the near future, till perhaps about 20 – 25 years from now and no economical feasibility until then as well.
-There is a common thought that, in case this is not a foreseeable future, the amount of resources spent on research could have been diverted for other renewable sources of energy.
+Unfortunately, there is no possibility of harnessing this energy in the near future, until perhaps about 20 – 25 years from now and no economical feasibility until then as well.
+There is a common thought that in case this is not a foreseeable future, the number of resources spent on research could have been diverted for other renewable sources of energy.

 Learn about nuclear energy with BYJU’s – The Learning App.